sebastiantoh/tp/docs/DeveloperGuide.md

   Use case ends.

 * 4a.
+No sale index is provided.

+    * 4a1.
+StonksBook shows an error message.
+No sale is deleted.

+      Use case resumes at step 2.

+* 4b.
 The given sale index is invalid.

-    * 4a1.
+    * 4b1.
 StonksBook shows an error message.
 No sale is deleted.

       Use case resumes at step 2.